rubymonsters/ruby-for-beginners/source/14-writing_classes.md

 We've created numbers, strings, arrays, and hashes.
 We have also looked at their class names by calling, e.g. `"a string".class`, and we have explored some other methods that these objects have.
-We have also talked about how you can define your own methods, and how you can call them, passing arguments, and blocks.
+We have also talked about how you can define your own methods, and how you can call them, passing arguments and blocks.

 That means we now have all the tools that we need to finally learn how to